 I took one look at this show and thought 'nope, definitely not for me'.
 And then someone stuck it on at Christmas and I thought it was such a peaceful watch.
 What's a peaceful watch?!
 I hear you say.
 Well, something that makes you feel calm and happy, I guess.
 And it had a lovely message.
 Granted, I didn't finish it all because I fell asleep but I WILL get back to finishing it eventually.
 Plus, the acting from the kids is epic.
 Well done, casting director.

+I often dip into episodes of this show when I'm feeling a bit down.
 I owe this show a lot.
 It's made me feel less alone, empowered, silly, and full of love for women.
 The characters are brilliant (my favourite is Sutton) and whilst it might seem like your airy fairy Gossip Girl style show.
 This is no flighty endeavour.
 It deals with hard-hitting issues and it doesn't shy away from the truth.
 I can't recommend it enough.
 Have a watch so we can chat about it.

 I don't like to lie about what I'm watching because I can only go off what I'm ACTUALLY enjoying and it's all about owning it, right?!
 So right now, VPR is making me very happy.
 It helps me tune out and allows me to escape to the sunny climates of California.
 (I often find British dramas stressful because I then feel too stuck in London).
 There is a LOT about this show that I disagree with but ultimately Lisa Vanderpump is a legend and I think we could all learn from her.